RH2004/Merlin-Generator./README.md

-# Atlas Slides Generator
+# Merlin 🪄

 **Deterministic, web-native slide generation from LaTeX-based scientific content**

 A compiler-like framework that separates parsing from rendering through a strict intermediate representation (IR).
-Designed for researchers, STEM instructors, and AI agents to create beautiful, reproducible scientific slide decks.
+Designed for researchers, STEM instructors, and AI agents to create beautiful, reproducible scientific slide decks with a touch of magic.

 ## 🎯 Core Principles